Below you can find a list of school policies:

 LDC SRB Policy

 This policy is a statement of the aims, principles and practice for Browick Road Primary School’s SRB for Speech and Language, the Language Development Centre (LDC).
 It has been drawn up with regard to documentation prepared by Norfolk Children’s Services, in consultation with Browick Road Primary School Staff and Governors, and the Speech and Language Therapy Service.
 More here.

-The purpose of Browick Road Primary School’s safeguarding policy is to ensure every child who is a registered pupil at our school is safe and protected from harm, read more here.
+The purpose of Browick Road Primary School’s safeguarding policy is to ensure every child who is a registered pupil at our school is safe and protected from harm, view the policy here.

 The Wymondham Cluster of schools is committed to providing a full and effective education to all pupils and embraces the concept of equal opportunities for all.
 We have developed this as a Cluster Policy in order to give a consistent response to all pupils and families in our care.
 More can be found here.